In this lab you will implement novelty search, introduced by Joel

 objective fitness function.
 Lehman and Stanley argue that objective

 fitness functions can be deceptive, leading the evolutionary search to

 local maxima rather than towards the goal.
 In contrast, novelty

 search ignores the objective and simply searches for novel behavior,

 Do an update81 to ge the starting point files for this lab.

-Create a python class to implement novelty search
+1. Create a class to implement novelty search

 Before trying to implement novelty search, review the details of